davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

     $ grep foo some_log.txt | hl --color-cyan --color=magenta

-This is also why I've provided the "negetable" forms.
+This is also why I've provided the "negatable" forms.
 Suppose you generally wanted inverse:

     $ export HL_OPTS=--inverse

-If you wanted to run `hl` _without_ inverse, but there was no negetable option, the only way to turn it off would be to unset the environment variable.
-With the negetable forms, it's simple:
+If you wanted to run `hl` _without_ inverse, but there was no negatable option, the only way to turn it off would be to unset the environment variable.
+With the negatable forms, it's simple:

     $ grep foo some_log.txt | hl --no-inverse